OrianaVenture/VentureValheim/Progression/README.md

 The main feature of this mod is to have an easy way to control the rate at which the world and individual player advances.
 Below are some explanations of features and how to configure them.
 See more details in the config file.
 Generate the config file by launching the game once with this mod installed.
 The information included in the file will not always match the information provided in this readme.

+**ASHLANDS UPDATE:** If you are upgrading the mod for the ashlands update and use default configurations there will be no action you will need to take.
+If you have customized the configurations you will need to add in support for the new ashlands boss.
+The new boss prefab is "Fader" and defeating it adds the "defeated_fader" key.
+The new tamable creature is "Asksvin" and by default taming is locked by the "defeated_queen" key.

 ### Key Management

 What is a key and what is controlled by them?
 In vanilla Valheim there exists a "global key" list that is a bunch of strings shared by all players.
 Worldly spawns, raids, dreams, and Haldor's items are all controlled by the presence of specific keys.
 Each boss, select creatures in the game, as well as Hildir's quests each have keys associated with their completion.
 The main feature of this mod is the addition of a private key system that makes this progress all individual.